 Court calls for eight new circuit and county judges

-Florida needs four new circuit judges and — all in Hillsborough County — four new county court judges but requires two fewer county court judges in Brevard County and one less in Pasco County.
+Florida needs four new circuit judges and four new county judges — all in Hillsborough County — but requires two fewer county court judges in Brevard County and one less in Pasco County.

 Two of the new circuit judges are needed in the Ninth Circuit and one each in the First and 14th circuits, the court said in its annual certification opinion to the Legislature.